hbatistuzzo/Machine_Learning-Rain_in_Australia/README.md

 | 3 | 0 |   0 |   0 | 0 |  1 |   0 |   0 |  0 | 0 |  0 |   0 |   0 |  0 | 0 |   0 |   0 |
 | 4 | 0 |   0 |   0 | 0 |  0 |   0 |   0 |  0 | 0 |  0 |   0 |   0 |  0 | 1 |   0 |   0 |

+- But most importantly, whenever there is a NaN in a row, every dummy is assigned a zero.

 ---